maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 Before diving into data structures, I wanted to described how URL resolution will work in a browser (such as the safe_browser).

-#### 1. CAS.
+#### 1. XOR-URLs.

-Any resolver should first attempt to parse a URL for being a valid [CAS URLs](https://forum.safedev.org/t/xor-address-urls-xor-urls/1952).
+Any resolver should first attempt to parse a URL for being a valid [XOR-URLs](https://forum.safedev.org/t/xor-address-urls-xor-urls/1952).
 This is handled via the `webFetch` API (of `safe_node-app` or similar)

-If so, it is resolved via CAS and if pointing to a ResolvableMap MD, resolution continues thereafter as described in the `Resolvable Map` or `Files Container` as appropriate (if the url has a `path` or `url fragments` eg.).
+If so, it is resolved via XOR-URL and if pointing to a ResolvableMap MD, resolution continues thereafter as described in the `Resolvable Map` or `Files Container` as appropriate (if the url has a `path` or `url fragments` eg.).

 #### 2. PublicNameSystem.

-Failing to be detected as a CAS url, we then parse the url and use the Public Name System to resolve for data.
+Failing to be detected as a XOR-URL, we then parse the url and use the Public Name System to resolve for data.

 Here the URL terminology for `host` is equivalent to a SAFE `Public Name`.
 What are known as `subdomains` on the clearnet are referred to as `SubNames`.